What is a city's brand?

 The orange, turquoise, and gray color palette reinforces the youthful energy of the community while upholding the City's proud manufacturing past.

 The scripted font felt genuine and sincere, with a bit of nostalgic attitude to further embrace the City's past.

 One thing focus group participants were eager to share with Savage Solutions was their "why:" why they loved West Allis, why they were raising their families here, buying homes here, starting businesses here, or moving businesses here.
-The focus group participants were excited to tell the Savage team about all of the reasons they were passionate about the community; Savage will be leveraging that enthusiasm as they develop a multi-year marketing plan (PDF) for us, and encourages residents to tell their West Allis story at the "That's Why West Allis" website.
+The focus group participants were excited to tell the Savage team about all of the reasons they were passionate about the community; Savage leveraged that enthusiasm to develop a multi-year marketing plan (PDF) for us, and encouragd residents to tell their West Allis story at the "That's Why West Allis" website.

 Did My Taxes Go TOWARD This Branding Project?